A Case For OOP?

-Python’s standard library includes a very handy defaultdict
+Python's standard library includes a very handy defaultdict.
+It behaves

 almost exactly like the standard dictionary except it'll supply a pre-defined